Capelinha/Easy-switch/README.md

 1° Download the "binaries.zip" file on the release page.

-2° Extract and open "Steam-easy-switch.exe".
+2° Extract and open "Easy-switch.exe".

 3° Enjoy it.